 If the tax debt in question does not qualify for relief through bankruptcy, other options may be available.
 Debtors can enter an agreement with the IRS to make installment payments, slowly paying off the tax debt in more manageable payments over a longer period of time.
 The debtor could also attempt to reach an agreement with the IRS by offering a compromise that will allow them to pay off a certain portion of the debt and have the IRS forgive the remaining balance.

 Navigating through the rules on discharging tax debt is difficult.
-If you or a loved one is filing for bankruptcy, it is important to seek the counsel of an experienced bankruptcy lawyer to ensure all your legal rights are protected.
+If you or a loved one is filing for bankruptcy with the assistance of debt defense lawyers, it is important to seek the counsel of an experienced bankruptcy lawyer to ensure all your legal rights are protected.